The Unified Platform (full text version)

 Energy independence is essential to peace, security, and prosperity.
 We promote a planned transition away from fossil fuels, including nuclear energy, to a cleaner energy generation/distribution system based on solar, wind, geo-thermal, hydropower, and other renewable energy sources.

 The strict comprehensive protections of the Clean Air and Water Acts must be maintained and enhanced.
+Fracking and other exceptions should be disallowed.
 In particular, safe and adequate water supplies for all citizens must be maintained and privatization efforts must be vigorously resisted.

 Urban environments should limit sprawl, maximize green space, and their planning and construction should encompass light rail connecting downtown areas to pedestrian and bike-friendly neighborhoods which offer the full range of everyday services.